openpnp/openpnp/Setup-and-Calibration:-GcodeDriver.md

     * nozzle 1 exhaust solenoid: M802 on, M803 off
     * nozzle 2 vacuum solenoid: M804 on, M805 off
     * nozzle 2 exhaust solenoid M806 on, M807 off

+## Multiple Controllers

+The GcodeDriver supports controlling multiple controllers at once.
+This uses a concept called sub-drivers that will be explained below.
+For now, just remember that if you have multiple controllers you'll need to know which one controls each device too.

+## Configure Primary Controller

+Your primary controller is typically the one that controls X and Y. If you don't have multiple controllers then this is the only one you'll need to configure.

+### Serial Port
+1. Open the GcodeDriver settings by going to Machine Setup -> Driver -> GcodeDriver and selecting it.
+The GcodeDriver configuration panel will open below.
+2. In the settings below, open the Serial tab.
+3. Select the port for your controller from the dropdown.
+4. Select the baud rate.
+5. Select any other less common settings that your serial port requires.
+6. Click Apply.

+### General Settings
+1. Select the General Settings tab.
+2. Set the Units that your controller uses for movement.
+3. Set the max feed rate in Units per Minute.
+This should match the maximum setting in your controller.
+4. If your controller requires a long time to respond after being opened, increase the Connect Wait Timeout.
+5. If you have commands that take a very long time to run, increase the Command Timeout.

+### Gcode
+The Gcode tab is where the vast majority of the work will be done.
+This is where you will add all the commands you listed above.